 While reading about the dominance of a goddess culture and religion, I began to wonder how it was possible for humanity to transition to the right of divine kingship of the male deity.
 When I read about the abuses men underwent, I suspect that at some point, the men must have wondered how to stop their male oppression by the goddess cultures.

 It appears the males devised a plan to bring down the female cultures.
 And males would have the upper hand, having the advantage of strength.
 Women are much more the nurturers.
 Men were protectors, and in this case they protected their own interests in dominating the women.
 Perhaps the aforementioned paragraph about King Josiah is an example of men protecting their own interests.
 Which brings me to another possibility for the practice of male castration.
-Even though we may speculate about the reasons for castrations of males, there is another possibility having to do with subversion of the matrilineal culture, which I will write about in another article.
+Even though we may speculate about the reasons for castrations of males, there is another possibility having to do with subversion of the matrilineal culture, which I write about in another article.
 Scroll down to the heading “Men’s Logic for Castration “Solution” ” for some interesting insights.

 Matrilineal and Patrilineal Cultures Both an Epic Fail